simoneb/token-pagination-hooks/README.md

 const result = useTokenPagination(1, stateHookFactory)
 ```

-`stateHookFactory` is a function which takes a unique key and returns a Reac Hook whose API is the same as React's `useState` Hook.
+`stateHookFactory` is a function which takes a unique key and returns a React Hook whose API is the same as React's `useState` Hook.

 For example, if you wanted to persist data in the browser's `sessionStorage`, you could write a Hook like this: